elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 ## Long-term implications of choosing one of the platforms

-**section incomplete**
+In this section, we would like to highlight an aspect of choosing training platforms that is often not prioritised in the urge of the preparation to training: the long-term implications.
+Will your platform support access to / usage of the training materials in the long run?
 Depending on the phases of the training materials life-cycle, long term may mean different things.
-First ones are very short and mid-term bound (you have a course for a deadline).
-Archiving is long term.
+The first two phases are short and mid-term bound (you have a deadline for a course, and you need to design and deliver it according to the deadlines).
+Sharing and archiving instead is a long term strategy.

-By being free, we can’t ensure that these platforms will leave forever, but we may be confident that some will leave a ….
-Zenodo long term commitment from funders

-When we think about long-term implications, the time frame can vary from some months to some years (2, 5, 10 years from now, or forever for the posterity).
+When thinking about the long-term implications, in particular for the phases of development, delivery and sharing, consider the lifetime of the trainign content.
+The time frame can vary from some months to some years (2, 5, 10 years from now, or forever for the posterity).
 Some topics may live well for a long time.
 For instance, a course on UNIX will live well for many months and years, because the “language” does not vary frequently over time, and 10 years can still be a reasonable long-term goal.
+Besides when archiving, you probably will not be particularly interested in enhancing FAIRness of outdated materials.

+When you sign a contract or pay for the usage of a platform, the validity and duration of the service is usually explicited in the contract itself, so you will be able to evaluate if that fits your aims.
+If instead you choose a free platform, you will need to dig more for this type of information.
+Zenodo, for example, has a long term commitment towards funders, so the platform commits to a specific time range.
+Other tools don't provide the same type of commitment, and tools that have a free version but also a business behind might have some features only available under payment (in some cases, only after some time).
+Open source and free platforms are those that are more likely to ensure a stricht commitments, but we suggest you consider that when a large community of users is behind those tools, the community ensure its continuity.
+In addition, you will probably have people to contact for guidance in using the platform and request features to.

 ## Advantages and disadvantages of the platforms in each of the four phases